Teradata results disappoint as demand fizzles in Asia

-Big data analytics firm Teradata Corp's results estimates missed forecasts as revenue slid in Asia, Middle East and Africa due to competition from cheaper products, sending its shares down 12 percent in extended trading.
+Data analytics firm Teradata Corp cut its full-year earnings forecast by about 10 percent after preliminary third-quarter results missed estimates on the back of sliding revenue, sending its shares down 12 percent in extended trading.

-The company, which has benefited from an explosion in demand for tools to analyze vast amounts of data stored in real time, has been fighting for market share with bigger players such as Oracle Corp.
+The company has been struggling to compete against cheaper products from bigger rivals such as Oracle Corp, FBN Securities analyst Shebly Seyrafi said, even as demand soars for tools to analyze vast amounts of data stored in real time.

-Teradata products were costlier than those from rivals such as Oracle, deterring customers from buying these, FBN Securities analyst Shebly Seyrafi said.

-Teradata, which reports third-quarter results on October 31, said it also expected to miss its full-year earnings forecast.

-The company, which counts Cisco Systems Inc and ebay Inc among its customers, estimated adjusted earnings of 69-70 cents per share on revenue of about $665 million (416.1 million pounds) for the quarter ended September 30.
+Teradata, which counts Cisco Systems Inc, ebay Inc and Verizon Communications Inc among its customers, estimated adjusted earnings of 69-70 cents per share on revenue of about $665 million for the quarter ended September 30.

 Analysts on average were expecting earnings of 81 cents on revenue of $699 million, according to Thomson Reuters I/B/E/S.